topkecleon/telegram-bot-bash/README.txt

 must be restricted to have write access to `count` and `tmp-bot-bash` only, all other files must be write protected.

-To set access rights for your bashbot directory to a reasonable default you must run `sudo ./bashbot.sh init` after every update or change to your installation directory.
+To set access rights for your bashbot installation to a reasonable default run `sudo ./bashbot.sh init` after every update or change to your installation directory.

 Is this Bot insecure?